Skip to main content

 Manual MembershipsMemberships created manually (not through Stripe)

-Reports are exported as CSV files and include all standard fields plus any custom metadata columns you’ve configured.
+Preview results in the dashboard, then download as CSV.
+Reports include all standard fields plus any custom metadata columns you’ve configured.